LHDuc789/WebMovieHanabi/README.md

 ## Website Movie Hanabi
 ### Setup
++ Need to install django
++ Use Jupyter Notebook
 + Go to the folder containing the manage.py file
 + Run the following commands:
 ```